jovotech/jovo-framework/integrations/db-mongodb/docs/README.md

 ---
 title: 'MongoDB Database Integration'
-excerpt: 'The MongoDB Jovo integration allows you to store user specific data in a MongoDB table.'
+excerpt: 'The MongoDB Jovo integration allows you to store user specific data and more in a MongoDB database.'
 ---

 # MongoDB Database Integration